This post contains affiliate links. Read the full disclosure here.

 The only way to get around Animal Kingdom is walking.

-There is, however, a section of the park that is set away from the rest of the park — Rafiki’s Planet Watch where you will find Conservation Station (where you can get a peek inside the veterinary facility and find The Animation Experience) and Affection Section (a petting zoo area).
+There is, however, a section of the park that is set away from the rest of the park: Rafiki’s Planet Watch where you will find Conservation Station (where you can get a peek inside the veterinary facility and find The Animation Experience) and Affection Section (a petting zoo area).
 To get to Rafiki’s Planet Watch you will take the Wildlife Express Train in Africa.

-Disney’s Animal Kingdom Rides & Attractions in 2023
+Disney’s Animal Kingdom Rides & Attractions in 2025

 Animal Kingdom is a celebration of our planet, and you’ll find 4 main sections centered around Discovery Island (where the Tree of Life, the park’s main icon, sits) plus Rafiki’s Planet Watch, which you can take a train to.
-For our Disney’s Animal Kingdom guide, we’ll start with the park entrance and Discovery Island and then work our way clockwise around the park.

 Animal Kingdom Entrance and Oasis

 When you enter Animal Kingdom you immediately enter into the Oasis.
-You will have to choose to go right or left, but don’t worry — the two paths meet back up before going into the main part of the park.
+You will have to choose to go right or left, but don’t worry โ€” the two paths meet back up before going into the main part of the park.

 In the Oasis there are several animal viewing locations.
 Here you will usually find several kinds of exotic birds, as well as wallabies and babirusas.